TagnumElite/ProjectE-Integration/README.md

 - [PneumaticCraft: Repressurized](https://www.curseforge.com/minecraft/mc-mods/pneumaticcraft-repressurized): Amardon, Assembly, Explosion Crafting, Heat Frame Cooling, Pressure Chamber, Refinery, Thermopneumatic Processing Plant
 - [Tech Reborn](https://www.curseforge.com/minecraft/mc-mods/techreborn): Rolling Machine
 - [Thermal Expansion](https://www.curseforge.com/minecraft/mc-mods/thermal-expansion): All Machines

-### Not Supported

-These mods won't be supported or not currently.

-- Galaticraft (It would help if it was buildable on JitPack)

-## Planned Features:
- - CraftTweaker: This will allow modpack devs to add their own custom conversion to the ProjectE.
+## Compatibility: Special support for other mods

+- [CraftTweaker](https://www.curseforge.com/minecraft/mc-mods/crafttweaker) See the [wiki](https://github.com/TagnumElite/ProjectE-Integration/wiki) for more info

 ## Lore:

- This mod was inspired by Expanded Equivalence and was started because I tried to work on Expanded Equivalence by decided it would be better to make a separate mod that does everything without Core Modding.
+This mod was inspired by [Expanded Equivalence] and was started because I tried to work on [Expanded Equivalence] by decided it would be better to make a separate mod that does everything without Core Modding.

 ## Issues/Suggestions:
  - Issues and Suggestions must be made on the GitHub Repo Issue tracker